NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

   disparity.

-  Since the disparity is floating-point, bilinear interpolation is used in the right image.
-Pixels with nodata values and out-of-range pixels are excluded.
+  Since the disparity is floating-point, bilinear interpolation is used in the right image (unless the flag ``--round-to-int`` is set, when the disparity is rounded to int and no interpolation happens).
+Pixels with no-data values and out-of-range pixels are excluded from the calculation.
 Note that NCC is not the zero-normalized cross-correlation, so there is no subtraction from each pixel of the mean of all pixels in the patch.

 - Average of standard deviations of left and right matching patches.